- Garden / Landscaping / Patio — 243

-As asbestos increased the heat resistance of materials, and provided strength and durability, it was used in a wide range of different products and materials.
+As asbestos increased the heat resistance of materials and provided strength and durability, it was used in a wide range of different products and materials.
 Asbestos can be found everywhere toilet cisterns to car brake pads.

 Risk of exposure

 Asbestos has been used in more than 3,500 different products and materials, many of which were used in house construction.
 As asbestos is found in so many different materials, most consumers want to know what asbestos looks like?
-Unfortunately, there isn’t a simple answer due to a lack of labelling on asbestos containing materials, and the fact that these materials often look the same as non-asbestos products.
+Unfortunately, there isn’t a simple answer due to a lack of labeling on asbestos containing materials, and the fact that these materials often look the same as non-asbestos products.

-In many countries DIY home improvement is on the rise, thanks greatly to online video tutorials and easy access to materials at hardware stores.
+In many countries, DIY home improvement is on the rise, thanks greatly to online video tutorials and easy access to materials at hardware stores.
 Unfortunately, DIY can result in accidental exposure to asbestos, which can cause fatal diseases.